Careers in the armed forces

 While you're still at school, cadet schemes can be a great way to get some experience, show commitment and find out about life in the military.
-You can find out more from the:
+You can find out more from the following links:

 The forces provide funding to support A level or equivalent students who want to become an officer.
-For information see the:
+For information, browse the following:

 Joining the forces at any stage